 A First-Timer’s View From Inside the ‘Idol’-Dome

-I attended my first ever taping of American Idol on Thursday, and honestly, I can’t complain — it was pretty fun and exciting!
+on Thursday, and honestly, I can’t complain — it was pretty fun and exciting!

 When you first step into the Idol studio, it’s impressive.
 You immediately think, this set had to have cost a decent amount of coin — from all the lights to the spinning American Idol logo globe thing.
 Everyone knows the show brings in a lot of money, and it’s clear that some of that money goes back into the show.